Estate Planning in California

 Therefore, intestacy statutes govern the disposition of a decedent’s estate who died without a Will and who did not dispose of his or her estate by trust.
 In California, even if you have a Will, it is likely that your estate will need to go through probate, but you can choose your beneficiaries.
 The only way to avoid probate, when your estate would require a probate, is by setting up a trust.

 When you pass away, bank accounts, life insurance policies, retirement accounts and investment accounts will be payable directly to your beneficiaries.
 It is important to properly fund your trust after you execute your trust documents.
 In other words, you need to properly transfer the title of your assets into the name of your trust or designate beneficiaries on those accounts.
 This step can be crucial especially when spouses pass away or after a divorce.
 In addition, the failure to execute this step of your estate plan may cause your assets to require a probate process in the courts.
-Goyette & Associates can help you each step of the way to ensure you properly execute your estate plan and complete the funding of your trust.
+Goyette & Associate’s estate planning attorneys can help you each step of the way to ensure you properly execute your estate plan and complete the funding of your trust.

 We are living in a new world with COVID-19, however, the importance of completing your estate plan has become a more pressing issue.
 Most estate planning documents require a notary acknowledgment.
 In California, notaries are required to be in the physical presence of the signer.
 Since March of 2020, California was placed on Shelter in Place Order, which has interrupted our usual process of scheduling appointment to execute your documents either at your home or in our office.